Shaymaxo/Capstone-3-Springboard/README.md

 If you use this project for learning or production guidance, please reference the Springboard Data Science Career Track Capstone.

 🤝 Questions & Feedback
-For any questions or suggestions, open an issue or reach out to Shayma on GitHub.
+For any questions or suggestions, open an issue or reach out to me on GitHub.
 Happy analyzing!

 # Acknowledgments
 - Kaggle for providing the Telco Customer Churn dataset